metasfresh/metasfresh-documentation/_webui_collection/EN/Create_compensation_group_schema.md

 ---

 ## Overview
-A compensation group schema allows you to determine which products will be automatically combined into a compensation group in a sales order.
+A compensation group schema enables you to specify which products will be automatically combined into a compensation group in a sales order.

 ## Steps
 1. Open "Compensation Group Schema" from the [menu](Menu).